BlessingUchenna891/powerbi-airline-ops-revenue-dashboard/README.md

 **a.** **Executive Overview Dasboards (Page 1 & 2):** They collectively present a logical flow of information for a senior leader.
 They effectively separate the Performance Status (Page 1) from the Revenue and Failure Breakdown (Page 2).
 Here is a breakdown of what each page entails:

- **1.** **Executive Overview (Page 1).**
- **Focus: Performance Status, Trend, and Financial Volume:** This page is designed to give the executive an immediate answer to three questions: What is our current status?
+ **1.** **Executive Overview (Page 1) Focus: Performance Status, Trend, and Financial Volume:** This page is designed to give the executive an immediate answer to three questions: What is our current status?
 Is it getting better or worse?
 Where is the money coming from?